The new electric utilities

 There is also value in having the ability to be independent from the grid, particularly during an outage.

-Energy Independence
+Energy independence

 Hurricane Irma provided a timely case study on energy independence.